wmeyer48/SBOMgen/README.md

 > additional cost.
 All other third-party libraries are open source.

 > **Note:** MarkdownHelpViewer bundles the Ethea Markdown Help Viewer, HtmlViewer,
-> Image32, SVGImageIconList, and Clipper components as source.
+> Image32, SVGIconImageList, and Clipper components as source.
 There is no conflict
 > with the separately installed SVGIconImageList, if that was installed by GetIt.

 ### Runtime